Szpadel/chrome-headless-render-pdf/README.md

-    --paper-height           specify page height in inches (defaults to 11 inches) --page-ranges            specify pages to render default all pages,  e.g. 1-5, 8, 11-13 --scale                  specify scale of the webpage rendering (defaults to 1)
+    --paper-height           specify page height in inches (defaults to 11 inches) --page-ranges            specify pages to render default all pages,  e.g. 1-5, 8, 11-13 --scale                  specify scale of the webpage rendering (defaults to 1) --display-header-footer  display text headers and footers
+    --header-template        HTML template for the header.
+Inject variables using the classes "date", "title", "url", "pageNumber" or "totalPages"
+    --footerTemplate         HTML template for the footer.
+Inject variables using the classes "date", "title", "url", "pageNumber" or "totalPages"

   Example:
     Render single pdf file
       chrome-headless-render-pdf --url http://google.com --pdf test.pdf